StevePerezUK/CMP9134-Advanced-Software-Engineering/11.Requirements/CMS Requirements.md

 # Non Functional Requirements
  - NFID1 – Must be an online service
  - NFID2 – Must have different user roles
     - Student
-o	Faculty
+    - Faculty
-o	Department personnel
+    - Department personnel
-o	Academic senate,
+    - Academic senate,
-o	Registrar staff
+    - Registrar staff
-o	Course administrator
+    - Course administrator

-•	NFID3 – Must have an Email SMTP service
+- NFID3 – Must have an Email SMTP service
-•	NFID4 – Chat agent and server functionality
+- NFID4 – Chat agent and server functionality
-•	NFID5 – System needs to be connected to the University Network with access to databases as follows:
+- NFID5 – System needs to be connected to the University Network with access to databases as follows:
     - TBD
-•	NFID6 – The CMS should be a website
+- NFID6 – The CMS should be a website
-•